corticon/corticon-classic-samples/Evaluate a Site for Solar Energy Potential/README.md

----
-id: classic_Solar
-title: Evaluate a Site for Solar Energy Potential
+# Evaluate a Site for Solar Energy Potential
-tags:
-  - Corticon classic
-  - REST Data Integration
----

-Integrate data from external REST APIs to enrich your decision data
+_Integrate data from external REST APIs to enrich your decision data_

----

 ## First Launch of Corticon Studio